 Introduction (Find out whether this article is likely to be of value to you)

 Before we get into how often you should post online, let me explain the context.
-This article is directed towards business owners who want to better communicate their product or service offerings on the internet.
-With online reputation management becoming increasingly important for employees, the exact same principles will be relevant.
-As individuals, we’re all CEO and Founder of our own personal online presence, which will affect how our customers, employees, peers and bosses see us as well!
+This article aims to help business owners who want to communicate their product or service offerings on the internet better.
+With online reputation management becoming increasingly important for employees, the same principles will be relevant.
+As individuals, we’re all CEO and Founder of our online presence, which will affect how our customers, employees, peers and bosses see us as well!

 Cutting my teeth in online marketing

 I remember when I started publishing blog posts online, a dilemma was how to structure content production.
-As a budding internet marketer I was keen to find out what all the online experts had to say.
+As a budding internet marketer, I was keen to find out what all the online experts had to say.
 I understood how to communicate effectively in the ‘real world’ but somehow thought that it might be different online.
-After all, we don’t communicate to one person, or even five, we are communicating potentially, with millions…
+After all, we don’t communicate to one person, or even five, we’re interacting potentially, with millions.

-In the previous paragraph, there are at least 4 major errors in judgement… Misconceptions that I fell prey to.
-By reading this article you might be able to dodge these potential pitfalls and get focused more effectively….
+In the previous paragraph, there are at least four significant errors in judgement.
+Misconceptions that I still find myself falling into from time to time.
+By reading this article, you might be able to dodge these potential pitfalls and get focused more effectively.

 Mistake #1: “… a dilemma was how to structure content production…”

 If you don’t know what to say to people, then say nothing at all.
 If you are unsure of what to write about, then don’t bother.
 If you force yourself to create content when you don’t know what to create, then the end product will be worthless.

 I noticed in different online industries, that when people went ‘through the motions’, and followed a fixed structure or plan set forth by others, the result was terrible if the process were lacking in inspiration.